 Simple Sautéed Kale

-A simple way to enjoy your kale and don’t be afraid to experiment.
+A simple way to enjoy your kale and not be afraid to experiment.
 Some of the best recipes that our grandmas made came from experimenting.
-Why not add some kale to any of the dishes you currently make and see how it turns out.
-You just never know what the next big kale craze will be, but it might be you that starts a new trend!
+Why not add some kale to any of the dishes you currently make and see how it turns out?
+You never know what the next big kale craze will be, but it might be you that starts a new trend!

 - 2 tbsp olive oil, divided